Central Thai Brown Rice Vermicelli with Lentil-Peanut Sauce (เส้นหมี่ข้าวกล้องน้ำพริก)

 - 2 cups light coconut milk

-- 2 tbsp chili paste Store bought Thai style Or homemade jam, see above narrative
+- 2 tablespoon chili paste Store bought Thai style Or homemade jam, see above narrative

 - 5 Thai peppers Dried